JamesL13/Flutter/README.md

 # Flutter
 ### 0.3.0

-An HTTPS/SPDY server with the ultimate compromise between speed and flexibility.
+An HTTPS/SPDY server with the ultimate ultimate union of speed and flexibility.
 Fast, direct, light, and powered by [LUA](http://www.lua.org/) and [libmicrohttpd](http://www.gnu.org/software/libmicrohttpd/).
 Secure connection and some postgres examples are next in the roadmap.